 - Block Seminar at the beginning of MIM Term 1: 3 ECTS

-- Courses of which minimum one course is in Global Strategy and one course in Global Leadership during the MIM year: min.
+- Courses of which minimum one course in Global Strategy and one course in Global Leadership, Hard Skills Courses (cumulative 5 ECTS) during the MIM year: min.
 45 ECTS

 - Global Citizenship Seminar in MIM Term 2: 1 ECTS

 - Business Project in MIM Term 2: 15 ECTS

 - Skill Seminars: min.
 2 ECTS

 - Have passed a language with a minimum level of B1 oral and B1 written